 The anatomy of a Pliw is fairly simple, as it consists of an adjustable base that holds two wheels which go to the side of your foot (the foot is then closer to the floor than when using traditional skates or inliners), and a strap that tightens the whole piece.
 Adjusting the width of the base is as simple as using a screwdriver: the process is well documented with a series of pictures here.

 The Pliws are available in two styles: Lighted and PRO.
 The Lighted model comes with special wheels, which use a magnetic power generator instead of batteries (so you never have to recharge them), and emit pulses of coloured lights while you are rolling, giving that extra bright touch.
 The PRO model has clear non-lighted wheels.

-It seems that along with the original product it is very easy to find imitations, which could be dangerous due to poor quality standards (while at the airport I remember to almost have bought a model -I don´t remember the brand- because I read in the box that it could load up to 80 kg).
+It seems that along with the original product it is very easy to find imitations, which could be dangerous due to poor quality standards (while at the airport I almost bought a model -I don’t remember the brand- because I read in the box that it could load up to 80 kg).
 I wrote an email to the site above regarding these questions, which was kindly answered by Dane Beerling.
-I´ll quote some interesting sentences from the reply:
+I’ll quote some interesting sentences from the reply: